 what is state management means?

 The state is encapsulated data where you store assets that are persistent between component renderings.
 If a user changes state by interacting with our application, the user interface may look completely different after that, because it is represented by this new state rather than the old state.
-State management is a repository of the current state of application and their data.
+State management is a repository of the current state of the application and its data.
 This is a common part of all views.
-For an example, let us say for user data; full name, age, profile picture, hobbies are stored in state.
+For example, let us say for user data; full name, age, profile picture, hobbies are stored in state.

 why we need it?

 In typical react, the way we are dealing with the data between disconnected components is through passing props.
-Because there we do not have global state that components can access.
-Let us assume we want to pass data from a top-level component to a third level component, so we will have to pass the data as props to each level of the tree until finally we get it to our desired component.
+Because there we do not have a global state that components can access.
+Let us assume we want to pass data from a top-level component to a third level component, so we will have to pass the data as props to each level of the tree until finally, we get it to our desired component.
 This results in writing more extra code as well.

 To solve this issue, we need a global state that helps us to easily access the data, even though our component structure is deeply nested.